Coronavirus in Africa

 Unfortunately, epidemics are not uncommon in Africa.
 For example, no fewer than 22 Ebola outbreaks have claimed over 14,000 lives since 1976.
 The Democratic Republic of Congo has been particularly hard hit, with over 2,000 people dying in the last major outbreak.
 For two years, attempts were made there to defeat the virus – with success: the Ebola outbreak in the north-east of the country was officially declared over in June 2020.

 The fight against the Ebola epidemic was an important lesson in epidemic management for many African countries.
 In some cases, measures to contain the novel coronavirus were therefore taken more quickly than in Global North countries.
-Ebola is far more infectious and deadly than SARS-CoV-2, with a mortality rate of up to 60 percent (the rate for COVID-19 is up to 3 percent).

 Above all, the early containment of the disease is crucial in order not to overburden fragile health systems.
 Education plays a major role in this.
 During the Ebola epidemic, many people took false information on board.
-Only clarification from trusted persons such as pastors or community leaders helped many people to understand the disease and take precautions.
+Only clarification from trusted persons such as teachers, pastors or community leaders helped many people to understand the disease and take precautions.

 Welthungerhilfe's efforts to fight COVID-19

 Welthungerhilfe's teams have already gained valuable experience in dealing with epidemics during the past Ebola outbreaks in Liberia and the Democratic Republic of Congo.
-We provided support for educational courses on the epidemic and hygiene, as well as the setting up of hygiene facilities and treatment centres.
+We provided support for educational courses on the epidemic and hygiene, as well as the setting up of hygiene facilities and treatment centers.

 With a global COVID-19 programme, we and our partners are supporting five million people in 35 countries.
 We provide hygiene facilities and food and support people in the long term to resume their economic activities and be better equipped to withstand crises in the future.
 This includes investments in agriculture, water and sanitation, and support for local markets and value chains.